An initiative from FASD-CAN to support Aotearoa’s educators

 Ngā Tupu Rau refers to weaving together our varied knowledge to build and strengthen understanding.
 It's a metaphor for networking with educators across Aotearoa supporting those with FASD.
 Read on below for further information.

-We'd love it if you could please help us spread the word and share with your colleagues!
+We'd love it if you could please help us spread the word and share this with your colleagues!

 FASD in Education